28 Jan 2021 Beer Holidays

 Texas Independence Day commemorates the adoption of the Texas Declaration of Independence on March 2, 1836.
 This event marked Texas’ independence from Mexico.
 Sam Houston Day is also observed on March 2, marking the birthday of the man who led the Texans to victory over Mexican troops at the battle of San Jacinto.

-8 International Women’s Collab Brew Day, and Daylight Saving starts
+8 International Women’s Collab Brew Day

 International Women’s Collaboration Brew Day (IWCBD) is an annual event held on 8 March, to coincide with International Women’s Day.
 The event was first started in 2014, when 60 women brewmasters around the world simultaneously brewed the same recipe of craft beer.